[?] Subscribe To This Site

 Royal Barge Procession 2007

-in honor of the King
+in honour of the King

 The Royal Barge Procession 2007 sailed on 5 November 2007 to celebrate the 80th birthday of HM King Bhumipol Adulyadej exactly a month later.
 King Bhumipol is in the 61st year of his reign and it is customary for HM the King to present new robes to the monks at the end of the Buddhist Lent.

-This ritual called the Royal Krathin Ceremony is traditionally held at Wat Arun the Temple of Dawn, an old temple from the Ayutthaya era.
+This ritual called the Royal Krathin Ceremony is traditionally held at Wat Arun, the Temple of Dawn, an old temple from the Ayutthaya era.
 Unfortunately King Bhumipol is still recovering from a recent illness and HRH Crown Prince Maha Vajiralongkorn officiated at this ceremony.

 A total of 52 royal barges and 2,098 members of the Royal Thai Navy took part in the procession this year.
 The 1.5 km long convoy started from the Wasukri Pier, a Royal Thai Navy pier in Samsen Road and wound its way down to Wat Arun on the Thonburi bank of the Chao Phraya.